What’s the Difference Between MD and DO?

 - “‘Osteopaths’ are the same thing as ‘osteopathic physicians.'”

 To hear the refutations of these common myths, listen to the podcast with the player below, or check out the show notes for that episode.

 My Story: Why I Chose MD over DO

-If you review the residency Match data for orthopedic surgery, osteopathic applicants have a much harder time matching to allopathic residency programs.
-Yes, there are osteopathic residencies, but the numbers are very slim compared to allopathic programs.
+If you review the residency Match data for orthopedic surgery, osteopathic applicants have a harder time matching to allopathic residency programs.
+Yes, there are osteopathic residencies, too, but the numbers are slim compared to allopathic programs.

-So while I do still lean towards some osteopathic thinking today, I chose to have the numbers on my side and apply to allopathic medical schools.
+So while I do still lean toward osteopathic thinking today, I chose to have the numbers on my side and apply to allopathic medical schools.

 Should You Apply to Both MD and DO Schools?